-Maria Krisel Abulencia, Master of Nursing (MN) ‘19, received the Ryerson Gold Medal at the Faculty of Community Services (FCS) convocation ceremony on October 17.
+Emma MacGregor, master of nursing (MN) ‘21, will receive the Ryerson Gold Medal at the Faculty of Community Services virtual convocation ceremony on November 18.

 The Ryerson Gold Medal is the university’s highest award, given to students with outstanding academic achievement and involvement with the university, their profession and the community.

 So what does it feel like to receive the university’s top honour?
-We asked Krisel to share some of her insights.
+We asked Emma to share some of her insights.

 What does receiving the Gold Medal mean to you?

 First of all, being nominated for the Gold Medal award is a huge honour to begin with.
 I remember my surprise and joy following my defense, to hear this nomination come up as a recommendation from my thesis committee.
 This compliment was the highest praise: supportive, positive acknowledgement of the excellence I had achieved with hard work on my thesis.

 Imagine then my surprise to find out months later that I had won!
 I am overjoyed and honoured for my academic work and community service to be so recognized and distinguished.
 To me, this award represents the outcome of flourishing in a learning environment where my whole self is engaged, under the guidance of outstanding scholars and academics: Jasna Schwind, Lori Schindel Martin, Louela Manankil-Rankin (Nipissing University) and Oona St-Amant.

 I'm sincerely encouraged by this recognition, and motivated to press on.